projen/projen/API.md

 [github.AutoMergeOptions](#projen-github-automergeoptions)|*No description*
 [github.DependabotIgnore](#projen-github-dependabotignore)|You can use the `ignore` option to customize which dependencies are updated.
 [github.DependabotOptions](#projen-github-dependabotoptions)|*No description*
+[github.DependabotRegistry](#projen-github-dependabotregistry)|Use to add private registry support for dependabot.
 [github.GitHubOptions](#projen-github-githuboptions)|*No description*
 [github.MergifyConditionalOperator](#projen-github-mergifyconditionaloperator)|The Mergify conditional operators that can be used are: `or` and `and`.
 [github.MergifyOptions](#projen-github-mergifyoptions)|*No description*